 3.2.2 Spruce budworm – balsam fir system across latitude

 Both emergence (Fig. 5A) and budburst (Fig. 5B) occur later at higher latitudes, although some discrepancies may occur due to altitude.
 However, insects and trees are not affected by temperatures in the same way.
 Hence, the mismatch between both events varies across latitude (Fig. 5C).
 At lower latitudes, emergence is expected to occur 5 to 10 days before budburst.
 Hence, the whole larval population may have time to emerge before budburst occurs, which allows larvae to benefit from an important source of nutrients.
 At higher latitudes, emergence may sometimes occur before budburst and sometimes after.
-In brief, insects should be more adapted to their host phenology at lower latitude than at higher latitudes, where larvae may experience some years with harsher conditions than others.
+In brief, insects should be more adapted to their host phenology at lower latitude than at higher latitudes.

 3.2.3 Predicted trends according to warming scenarios

 Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase.
-There is still a latitudinal pattern.
 Warmer scenarios lead to an increase of variance, more than a real shift in date compared to less warm scenarios.
 Insects and trees react differently to temperature increase.
 Balsam fir shows a difference between northern and southern sites of 10 days on average.
 This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5A).
-On the other hand, emergence of SBW is expected to shift differently across latitude (about 15 days compared to 10 nowadays, see Fig. 5B).
+On the other hand, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 nowadays, see Fig. 5B).

 Therefore, the mismatch is affected.
 Southern sites are expected to show emergence occurring before budburst most of the time.
-In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to the nutrient-rich swelling buds and developing needles.
+In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access toa rich source of nutrients.
 Thus, a moderate warming would be beneficial for the insect at low latitudes.
 In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation.
 Thus, a greater temperature increase may lead to stronger population variances among years.

 In northern sites, all warming scenarios lead to an increased synchrony between the insect and its host.
 The overall pattern appears similar to what is currently expected in southern sites.
 However, the variance is expected to be greater with warmer scenarios, which may increase insect mortality from time to time, when emergence occurs too late.